 The main phases of nursery management are:

-Implementation – Land treatment, protection against biotic interference and soil erosion, pest attack, proper layout of the nursery are covered here in this stage.
+Implementation – Land treatment, protection against biotic interference and soil erosion, pest attack, and proper layout of the nursery are covered here in this stage.

-Monitoring and Evaluation – Physical presence, rapid response to changing conditions and vagaries, critical analysis of the day-to-day observations are done in this stage.
+Monitoring and Evaluation – Physical presence, rapid response to changing conditions and vagaries, and critical analysis of the day-to-day observations are done in this stage.
 This stage is crucial for yield estimation.
 The feedback for further monitoring is also a key portion of this stage.

-As much as advantageous nursery cultivation is, it does come with its own set of challenges.
+As advantageous as nursery cultivation is, it does come with its own set of challenges.
 The seeds that nurseries procure to cultivate may or may not be up to the standards of the nursery’s requirements.
-The quality of the seeds procured needs to be analysed based on the resultant yield, hence.
+The quality of the seeds procured needs to be analyzed based on the resultant yield, hence.
 There also is a need for individual attention to each plot so that each sapling in the nursery is monitored for health and checked for deviations from the expected growth.
 This level of monitoring requires an efficient data-driven technological intervention.

 Greenhouses also face challenges with respect to functionality and input monitoring.
 If the greenhouse temperature and humidity reach beyond the prescribed level, it can result in crop transpiration.
 The crops inside the greenhouse also need to be monitored constantly and data collection based on each plot needs to be done.
-Traditional greenhouses have a proportional control mechanism that involves manual controlling, often resulting in production loss, energy loss and increased labour cost.
+Traditional greenhouses have a proportional control mechanism that involves manual controlling, often resulting in production loss, energy loss, and increased labor cost.
 Technological intervention eliminates manual involvement in monitoring and minimizes manual intervention in the maintenance of the greenhouse.

-Even though there are ‘smart’ greenhouses which are IoT and sensor-based functioning in nature, there needs to be proper data collection and analysis of the information that is being sensed by the IoT system.
+Even though there are ‘smart’ greenhouses that are IoT and sensor-based functioning in nature, there needs to be proper data collection and analysis of the information that is being sensed by the IoT system.
 That is where an efficient farm management system makes its hero entry.

 Smart systems have completely changed the game for many sectors around the world and agriculture is no exception.
-SaaS-based farm management solutions like SmartFarm give out data-driven, actionable insights on the farm they are implemented upon.
-CropIn has now bettered its brainchild, SmartFarm to a new, evolved version that harnesses AI and Data Analytics to deliver high-performance solutions named SmartFarm Plus.
+Ag cloud-based farm management solutions give out data-driven, actionable insights on the farm they are implemented upon.
+Cropin has now bettered to a new, evolved version that harnesses AI and Data Analytics to deliver high-performance solutions.

-The monitoring and analysis of sub-varieties of seeds was a challenge that SmartFarm Plus has addressed and now each sub-variety can be identified and monitored individually.
+The monitoring and analysis of sub-varieties of seeds was a challenge that has been addressed and now each sub-variety can be identified and monitored individually.
 The companies that manufacture hybrid seeds can now assign the particular variety of the hybrid seed to the particular plot and it can be monitored as a separate croppable unit.

-For smart greenhouses, using SmartFarm Plus is an added feather to the cap.
+For smart greenhouses, using Cropin is an added feather to the cap.
 Smart Greenhouses are built with different sensors that are for identifying different sets of outputs and monitoring each of their output was a tedious task.
 Now all of the parallel outputs coming from each of these different sensors can be monitored on one platform using SmartFarm Plus.
 Each sensory information per tray can be shown together and the data collected can be displayed per tray.